World Wide Web International Readers in over 173 nations and territories

 C.H.A.T. the device, technically referred to as the Cetacean Hearing and Telemetry Inferface (CHAT), is composed of two hydrophones and a unique one-handed keyboard called a twiddler, and is designed to be worn around a diver's neck while swimming with dolphins.
 It works thanks to a specially developed algorithm capable of learning and identifying the fundamental units of dolphin acoustic communication.

-Sound Healing Video: Acoustical Engineering
+Sound Video: Acoustical Engineering

 Talk/Tech: Dolphins Learning To Use iPad A young bottlenose dolphin named Merlin became the first of his species to join the growing number of enthusiasts using the Apple iPad.
 Dolphin scientist, Jack Kassewitz of Speak Dolphin.com, introduced the iPad to the dolphin in early steps towards building a language interface.
 "The use of the iPad is part of our continuing search to find a suitable touch screen technology which the dolphins can activate with the tip of their rostrums or beaks.